One of Pakistan's wealthiest men is aboard the missing Titan submersible with his son

 Shahzada is also on the board of the Prince’s Trust in Britain — a charity that helps young people get jobs, education and training.
 In February 2020, he was a keynote speaker on a panel at the United Nations on equality in agriculture.
 “Women are under-represented in such an important fact, which is our food and our livelihood.
 We need to look at the perspective of women first,” he said.

-Both Shahzada and his father Hussain were named in the 2016 publication of the so-called Panama Papers — a leak of more than 11.5 million (INR 94 crore approx.) financial and legal records exposing secretive offshore accounts of the world’s rich and powerful.
+Both Shahzada and his father Hussain were named in the 2016 publication of the so-called Panama Papers — a leak of more than 11.5 million financial and legal records exposing secretive offshore accounts of the world’s rich and powerful.

 Both were listed as having accounts in the British Virgin Islands between 2005 and 2009.